Image by Myriams-Fotos from Pixabay

-With the coming of the new year here are some philosophically inspired resolutions for you to adopt:
+Here are some philosophically inspired resolutions for you to adopt in the new year:

 2. Improve the quality of your thoughts.
 Marcus Aurelius recognized that "The happiness of your life depends upon the quality of your thoughts."
 So, resolve to take this step towards becoming happier in your life.

 3. Find time to sit still.
 Blaise Pascal once said, "Most of the evils of life arise from man's being unable to sit still in a room."
 Take some time to be still, meditate, or just relax with no distractions.
 It's good for the soul.

 4. Take some risks.
 Paul Tillich once said, "He who risks and fails can be forgiven.
 He who never risks and never fails is a failure in his whole being."
 Don't be a failure, try something new!

 5. Examine your beliefs.
 David Hume pointed out that "A wise man proportions his belief to the evidence."
 Take some time to examine your beliefs and the evidence for them.

 6. Spend some time with good friends.
 Epicurus recognized that "Of all the means which are procured by wisdom to ensure happiness throughout the whole of life, by far the most important is the acquisition of friends."
 Re-connect with friends.

 7. Be mindful.
 The poet Tagore observed, "The greed for fruit misses the flower."
 Remember to stop and smell the flowers on your journey.

 8. Be satisfied with what you have.
 Epicurus once remarked that "Nothing satisfies a man who is not satisfied with a little."
 Focus on and appreciate what you have.